bharkavi26/fall-detection-alertsystem/README.md

 Figure 1:Flow Chart of Model Implementation
 1. Dataset Preparation and Model Training
 A well-labelled dataset consisting of "fall" and "non-fall" images was used for training the model.
-These images represented various human postures and scenarios [Figure 4] [Figure 5].
+These images represented various human postures and scenarios .
 The dataset was uploaded to Edge Impulse Studio, a platform for building embedded machine learning models.
 Using its graphical tools, the dataset was split, pre-processed, and fed into a CNN-based model architecture.